2-alchemists/krossboard-docs/content/docs/deploy-for-azure-aks.md

   * Use Azure portal, though the steps can be adapted for a scripted/automated deployment.
 * You have [kubectl](https://kubernetes.io/fr/docs/tasks/tools/install-kubectl/) installed with admin-level access to your AKS clusters.

-## Step 1:  Select an Azure resource group
-Krossboard discovers and handles AKS clusters as a per resource group basics.
-The clusters can be spread accross different regions and zones in that resource group.

-So let's consider that we've selected a resource group for the deployment and move forward.

-## Step 2: Deploy a Krossboard instance
+## Step 1: Deploy a Krossboard instance
 From the Azure portal:

 * Type **virtual machines** in the search.